-- 1. Install CDH and managed service software using either packages or parcels: - Use Packages If you did not install packages in Install CDH and Managed Service Packages on page 99, click the package versions to install.
-Otherwise, select the CDH version (CDH 4 or CDH 5) that matches the packages that you installed manually. - Use Parcels - 1.
+- 1. Choose the software installation type and CDH and managed service version: - Use Parcels - 1.
 Choose the parcels to install.
-The choices you see depend on the repositories you have chosen a repository may contain multiple parcels.
+The choices depend on the repositories you have chosen; a repository can contain multiple parcels.
 Only the parcels for the latest supported service versions are configured by default.

 You can add additional parcels for previous versions by specifying custom repositories.
-For example, you can find the locations of the previous CDH 4 parcels at https://username:password@archive.cloudera.com/p/cdh4/parcels/.Or, if you are installing CDH 4.3 and want to use policy-file authorization, you can add the Sentry parcel using this mechanism.
+For example, you can find the locations of the previous CDH 4 parcels at https://username:password@archive.cloudera.com/p/cdh4/parcels/.Or,ifyou are installing CDH 4.3 and want to use policy-file authorization, you can add the Sentry parcel using this mechanism.

-- 1. To specify the parcel directory, local parcel repository, add a parcel repository, or specify the properties of a proxy server through which parcels are downloaded, click the More Options button and do one or more of the following: - Parcel Directory and Local Parcel Repository Path Specify the location of parcels on cluster hosts and the Cloudera Manager Server host.
+- 1. To specify the parcel directory, specify the local parcel repository, add a parcel repository, or specify the properties of a proxy server through which parcels are downloaded, click the More Options button and do one or more of the following: - · Parcel Directory and Local Parcel Repository Path Specify the location of parcels on cluster hosts and the Cloudera Manager Server host.
 If you change the default value for Parcel Directory and have already installed and started Cloudera Manager Agents, restart the Agents:

-- Parcel Repository In the Remote Parcel Repository URLs field, click the button and enter the URL of the repository.
-The URL you specify is added to the list of repositories listed in the Configuring Cloudera Manager Server Parcel Settings on page 78 page and a parcel is added to the list of parcels on the Select Repository page.
-If you have multiple repositories configured, you will see all the unique parcels contained in all your repositories. - Proxy Server Specify the properties of a proxy server. - 2.
+- Parcel Repository In the Remote Parcel Repository URLs field, click the + button and enter the URL of the repository.
+The URL you specify is added to the list of repositories listed in the Configuring Cloudera Manager Server Parcel Settings on page 56 page and a parcel is added to the list of parcels on the Select Repository page.
+If you have multiple repositories configured, you see all the unique parcels contained in all your repositories. - Proxy Server Specify the properties of a proxy server. - 2.
 Click OK. - 2.
-If you did not install Cloudera Manager Agent packages in Install Cloudera Manager Agent Packages on page 98, do the following: - a.
-Select the release of Cloudera Manager Agent to install.
+If you are using Cloudera Manager to install software, select the release of Cloudera Manager Agent.
 You can choose either the version that matches the Cloudera Manager Server you are currently using or specify a version in a custom repository.
-If you opted to use custom repositories for installation files, you can provide a GPG key URL that applies for all repositories.
-Click Continue.
-The JDK Installation Options screen displays. - 3.
-Select the Install Oracle Java SE Development Kit (JDK) checkbox to allow Cloudera Manager to install the JDK on each cluster host or leave deselected if you plan to install it yourself.
-If checked, your local laws permit you to deploy unlimited strength encryption, and you are running a secure cluster, select the Install Java Unlimited Strength Encryption Policy Files checkbox.
-Click Continue.
-The Enable Single User Mode screen displays. - 4.
-(Optional) Select Single User Mode to configure the Cloudera Manager Agent and all service processes to run as the same user.
-This mode requires extra configuration steps that must be done manually on all hosts in the cluster.
+If you opted to use custom repositories for installation files, you can provide a GPG key URL that applies for all repositories. - Use Packages Do one of the following: - If Cloudera Manager is installing the packages: - 1.
+Click the package version.